ldkngan/PowerBI_Market_Expansion_Strategy_For_A_Retail_Company/README.md

 </details>

 <details>
-  <summary>📊 Table 2: People - Stores information about sales representatives in each region (Click to see details)</summary>
+  <summary> Table 2: People - Stores information about sales representatives in each region (Click to see details)</summary>

   <br>